David Webb (Hong Kong activist): Hong Kong Stock Exchange

-Webb argues that there is inherently conflict between the commercial and regulatory roles of the Hong Kong Stock Exchange, and has been arguing for a super-regulatory authority to assume that role.
-In the meantime, he argues for improved investor representation on the Hong Kong Stock Exchange.
-He was elected an independent non-executive director of Hong Kong Exchanges and Clearing Ltd. in 2003, and was re-elected by a landslide in April 2006.
+Webb argued that there is inherently conflict between the commercial and regulatory roles of the Hong Kong Stock Exchange, and argued for a super-regulatory authority to assume that role.
+In the meantime, he argued for improved investor representation on the Hong Kong Stock Exchange.
+He was elected an independent non-executive director of Hong Kong Exchanges and Clearing Limited in 2003, and was re-elected by a landslide in April 2006.

 In early 2007, Webb spoke up against the vested interests of smaller local stockbrokers acting against investors' interests, and was the only member to vote against reversing the decision by the former board of directors to cut minimum trading spreads for equities and warrants trading at between 25 HK cents and HK$2.
 The reforms were to be implemented in the first quarter, but were put back on the table following protests by brokers.

 In September 2007, the government increased its stake in the Exchange from 4.41% to 5.88%.
 The Government declared the stake would be held by the Exchange Fund as a "strategic asset".

 Webb remarked that the government was the second-largest single investor in the Hong Kong market after Beijing, with a portfolio of local equities estimated to be worth about HK$150 billion.
 He said the purchase violated the government's stated principle of "big market, small government".
 On top of already having its own appointed directors, the Government exercised its 63 million share-votes on directors' appointments as a shareholder at General Meeting in April 2008.
 Webb suggested that "As a 'strategic' investor, the government shouldn't have voted".

 In May 2008, Webb resigned one year prior to the expiry of his term as an independent non-executive director, citing backdoor politics by the Government to install a professional board that would exclude retail investors and adopt more flexible standards for new listings; he also slammed the management for withholding information, which the management denied.